The Need for Post-Quantum Cryptography

 Adversaries aren’t waiting, even though experts in the field predict that quantum computers capable of breaking RSA are likely to be built in 10-15 years.
 They are already harvesting huge quantities of our encrypted communications - known as Harvest Now, Decrypt Later (HNDL) attacks - knowing they will be able to decrypt them later.

 For companies, trade secrets, source code, internal logs, and customer data pose great risk.
-Exposure of client information could face legal fines, (opens in a new tab) and trade secrets risk losing your competitive advantage.
+Exposure of client information could lead to legal fines, and trade secrets risk losing your competitive advantage.

-No matter the scale you operate, the transition needs to happen before quantum hardware catches up.
+No matter the scale you operate at, the transition needs to happen before quantum hardware catches up.
 That window is narrowing.